-1 For the purposes of this standard, the total acreage includes both parks and recreational facilities counts toward the City's park standard.
+1 For the purposes of this standard, the total acreage includes both parks and recreational facilities.

 Policy Framework

 Goal REC-1: Modern recreational facilities.
 A comprehensive and well-integrated system of modern recreational facilities is accessible to all Santa Maria residents.